I'm Tassia Pellegrini.

 I have 6+ years of experience as a UX Designer - but only landed in the international space in 2014, when I moved to Amsterdam.

 I’m currently a Senior Designer at Booking.com.
-I also run Greater Than Pixels , a digital publication about the world of user experience design.
+I also run Under the Fold , a digital publication about the world of user experience design.

 Therefore, I don’t have a lot of time to maintain my portfolio.

 I still remember when, back in 2008, I put the first version of my portfolio live.
 I was so happy I crafted it with my

 own hands HTML+CSS skills!
 But I was working so hard to grow in my career (and to pay my bills) that I didn’t have time to update it.

 To feel less guilty about that, I redesigned my portfolio regularly (every two years or so).
 Every redesign brought a nice fresh feeling (and learning opportunities), but the maintenance problem didn’t go away.

 Sometimes I also do logo and graphic design projects.
 So I thought that shifting to services like Dribbble or Behance would help me stay motivated.
 But, as you can imagine, it was mostly empty or outdated.

 Although I deeply admire them, I'm not an illustrator or animator.
 At the end of the day, I'm a UX Designer.
 For me, those platforms didn't seem to be the place I could share what I was really doing (just bits of it).
 Which is fine, but wouldn't solve my problem anyway.